Slurm global sync hook

 Sarus configuration

-The program is meant to be run as a prestart hook and does not accept any argument.
+The program is meant to be run as a createContainer hook and does not accept any argument.
 The following environment variables must be defined:

 • HOOK_BASE_DIR: Absolute base path to the directory where the hook will create and access the synchronization files.
 The sync directory will be located in <HOOK_BASE_DIR>/<username>/.oci-hooks/slurm-global-sync.